yeboahnanaosei/ghanamps/README.md

 ```

 ## WANT TO CONTRIBUTE?
 Of course!
-Ideas, suggestions additions are all welcome.
+Ideas, suggestions, additions are all welcome.
 [Read this](https://github.com/yeboahnanaosei/ghanamps/blob/master/CONTRIBUTING.md)